CiscoDevNet/sastre/README.md

 - Backup, restore and delete configuration items.
 Tags and regular expressions can be used to select all or a subset of items.
 - Visualize operational data across multiple devices.
 For instance, display status of control connections from multiple devices in a single table.

+Sastre can also be used as an SDK to other applications, further information is available on [DevNet Sastre SDK](https://developer.cisco.com/docs/sdwan/#!sastre-sdk-overview).

 Support enquires can be sent to sastre-support@cisco.com.

 Note on vManage release support: